Exploratory Research Funding Application Guidelines

 What are we looking for in a Brigstow project?

-We expect all research projects to be driven by a research question that is co-created by, and intended to benefit, everyone involved in the project, and so is likely to need a range of disciplines from the University (interdisciplinarity) and expertise from a diverse range of partners from beyond the University.
-Projects should be collaborative at all stages of the research process – so co-created, co-designed and co-led.
+- Co-produced: draw upon a range of disciplines in the university (interdisciplinarity) and expertise from a diverse range of partners from beyond the university.
+Projects and activities should be collaborative at all stages of the research process: co-created, co-designed and co-led

 - Research collaborator time and costsg. artists, community partner, charities (including VAT if they are VAT registered)